 Fauja Singh Keeps Going Literature Guide

 Fauja Singh broke world records along the way to becoming the first 100-year-old to run a marathon.
 He overcame a disability, ideas about age, as well as bigotry related to his Sikh culture.
 The author, who is also Sikh, was inspired by the runner to run and be an activist.
-The author believes in the goodness of people and was inspired to celebrate Fauja Singh for his strength of mind, body, and soul, and to show Muslim culture positively in picture books.
+The author believes in the goodness of people and was inspired to celebrate Fauja Singh for his strength of mind, body, and soul, and to show Sikh culture positively in picture books.

 Ask: Do you see many books that feature people wearing turbans?
-This true story is about a man who is a Muslim Sikh from India.
+This true story is about a man who is a Sikh from India.
 There are not many books that feature people from this culture.
 Why do you think it is important to see yourself represented in books?

 Show: The author's family is from the country of India and the Punjab.
 Find these locations on a map.